 Working with concrete rather than cobblestone, brick, or other materials will save you a great deal of money, as concrete is a significantly less expensive material.
 That being said, if you’re looking to use stamped concrete for your pool, there are some extra costs that you will need to consider.

 Stamped concrete needs to be sealed to protect the concrete from damage and maintain the integrity of the stone.
-The sealing used for the concrete will need to be applied every 2-3 years, depending on the amount of use and wear the concrete is receiving.
+The sealing used for the concrete will need to be applied every 2-3 years, depending on the amount of use and wear the concrete receives.
 Having to reseal your concrete consistently can add up over time, making it more expensive than using the broom finishing technique for your concrete.

 Stamped concrete is also prone to cracking, especially if you live in an area with colder weather, as the cold can make the stone more brittle.
 Repairing cracks in your concrete can be expensive, so when deciding what type of concrete to use around your pool, you will need to keep in mind the maintenance required to keep your concrete in good condition and the costs that said care could run you.